lsoutter110/RFM69-ilmatto/README.md

-# RFM69-Library-AVR #
+# RFM69-ilmatto #
 Original library is written for arduino by [LowPowerLab](https://github.com/LowPowerLab/RFM69).
-This is C ported version for AVR microcontrollers.
+This is a C ported version for the Il Matto development board, and includes some utilies you may find useful (UART communication)

-Tested on ATmega64, ATmega328, ATtiny84(as receiver).

 </br>

 ## I/O pin connections: ##

+You should be using the breakout board supplied as part of the lab

 | RF Module | Microcontroller |
 | --------- | --------------- |